Therapist and Fellow Human

 Claycie Gerlt, MSW, LCSW (she/her/hers)

-Therapists are people too, I promise!
+Therapists are people too.

-I understand there are days when therapy feels like the last thing you want to do... and days when you can't wait to show up and share the changes you're starting to notice.
+I understand there are days when therapy feels like the last thing you want to do, and days when you can't wait to show up and share the changes you're starting to notice.

 Wherever you are in the process, you're not alone.

-(M-I-Z!) in 2009 and quickly developed a passion for community-based work.
-Early in my career, I provided supportive case management to families and youth, with much of my background focused on child welfare and adoption.
+I earned my Master of Social Work from the University of Missouri (M-I-Z!) in 2009 and quickly developed a passion for community-based work.
+Early in my career I worked with families and youth in community and case management settings, building a foundation in trauma-informed care that continues to shape how I work today.
 I became a Licensed Clinical Social Worker in 2012.

 After taking time away from the field when my children were young, I reflected on how I wanted to re-enter the profession.
 In the years following, I honed in on my true passion: helping individuals heal at the root and reclaim their sense of self.